sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 == Substitution Cipher ==
 by Catalina Camacho-Navarro

-A simple cipher to encrypt messages in which each letter is assigned to another letter.
-Brute force or frequency analysis can be used to decrypt. -EG
+A substitution cipher encrypts messages by assigning each letter of the alphabet to another letter.
+For instance, if A is assigned to F, then all A's in the original message will be substituted with F's in the encrypted message.
+Brute force or frequency analysis can be used to decrypt a message encrypted with a substitution cipher.

 {{{#!sagecell